acmpesuecc/actionrpg/README.md

 # Action RPG

-- The idea is to build an Open source Action RPG game like the Legend of Zeld, with a good soundtrack and beautiful retro artwork.
+- The idea is to build an Open source Action RPG game like the Legend of Zelda, with a good soundtrack and beautiful retro artwork.
 - A game with fun combat mechanism, quests, and exciting places to visit, an engaging story and much more.